-Starting up an AAI project on your own is impossible.
-Various actors must be invited to a meeting to review these guidelines.
-According to experience, education, interest and the role each would like to play, the guidelines will be progressively allocated (as far as possible).
+Combining interdisciplinary forces is necessary to start up an AAI project.
+Various actors must be invited to a meeting discussing these guidelines.
+According to experience, education, interest and the role each would like to play, the guidelines can be progressively allocated.
 For this reason, the guidelines have been categorised per subject.
 All guidelines are formulated so that they are applicable for both Animal Assisted Activities (AAA) and Animal Assisted Therapy (AAT) in diverse care environments.
-After several categories, a number of additional guidelines follow for specific situations, such as AAI in hospitals.
+When relevant, a number of additional guidelines for specific situations, such as AAI in hospitals, are added.

 The guidelines begin with recommendations for AAI with dogs because they are used most often in AAI.
-For the sake of the dog’s welfare, it is not recommended that the dog live in the care facility on a permanent basis.
-These guidelines have therefore been drawn up for dogs visiting the facility or that are semi-residential (go home with their owner).
+For the sake of the dog’s welfare, it is not recommended that the dog lives in the care facility on a permanent basis.
+These guidelines have therefore been designed for dogs visiting the facility or semi-residential dog (go home with their owner).

 Because cats, with a few exceptions, become very stressed during transport and have difficulty adapting to new environments, we recommend that cats live as permanent residents in the care facility.
-The guidelines for cats are thus drawn up for cats living permanently in a care facility.
+The guidelines for cats are thus designed for cats living permanently in a care facility.

 Other animals can also be used in AAI such as petting zoo animals.
-Guidelines for these cases are still being drawn up.
+Guidelines for these animals are designed per species but grouped per subject.